The Abelian Sandpile Model on Fractal Graphs: Introduction

 \section{Introduction}

-The Abelian Sandpile Model arose as a model of self-organized criticality (SOC) which was popularized by Bak, Tang, and Weisenfield's paper, \cite{SOC}.
-The Abelian Sandpile Model derived it's name as the algebraic structure upon the ``sandpile'' configurations is an abelian group.
+The Abelian Sandpile Model arose as a representation of self-organized criticality, a concept popularized in a 1987 paper by Bak, Tang, and Wiesenfeld \cite{SOC}.
+The model associates each vertex of a graph with a number representing the height of a stack of chips placed at that vertex (we use the term ``chips'' for consistency with the terminology ``chip-firing game'', but other terms, e.g.\ sand, grains, or particles, are used throughout the literature).
+These sandpile models are called ``abelian'' because an abelian group structure is defined using these chip configurations.
 For general reading on this subject, see \cite{Chapter2,CaraccioloASM,DharAlgebraicAspects,MeesterASM, Creutz,DeepakDhar,Antal}.

-In this paper we study the asymptotic and periodic patterns produced in the abelian sandpile model by placing $n$ grains of sand on a single vertex in graph approximations of fractals including the Sierpinski gasket ($SG$, see Fig. \ref{fig:SG3}), the Mitsubishi gasket ($MG$, see Fig. \ref{fig:MG_Id}), the Pentagasket ($PG$, see Fig. \ref{fig:PG_Id}), and the Hexagasket ($HG$, see Fig. \ref{fig:HG_Id}).
-It has been shown that placing $n$ grains of sand on the origin of the $d$-dimensional lattice, $\mathbb{Z}^d$, results in an asymptotic growth on the number of sites toppled of the order $n^{\frac{1}{d}}$ (\cite{Fey}).
-Here, distance is measured from the origin with respect to the graph metric.
-We extend this idea to our fractal approximations by replacing $d$ with the Hausdorff dimension.

-Furthermore, if we restrict ourselves to a single vertex on a graph, the number of grains it may possess is between $0$ and one less than its degree.
-We show that under certain conditions the number of grains is periodic with respect to the initial $n$ grains placed.
+In this paper we study the asymptotic and periodic patterns produced in the abelian sandpile model when placing $n$~chips on a single vertex~$v_0$ in graph approximations of fractals.
+The fractals we examine include the Sierpinski gasket ($SG$, \ref{fig:SG2}), the Hexagasket ($HG$, \ref{fig:hg2mini}), the Mitsubishi gasket ($MG$, \ref{fig:mg2mini}), and the Pentagasket ($PG$, \ref{fig:pg2mini}).
+Fey, Levine, and Perez show in \cite{Fey} that starting with $n$~chips on the origin of~$\mathbb{Z}^d$, the diameter of the set of sites that topple has order~$n^{1/d}$.
+We extend this idea to fractal approximations by replacing~$d$ with the fractal's Hausdorff dimension.
+Furthermore, we show that, under certain conditions, the number of chips on a given vertex~$v$ is periodic with respect to the initial $n$~chips on~$v_0$.
+We additionally present a conjectured closed-form formula for the order of the Sandpile Group of an $m$th-level graph approximation of the Sierpinski Gasket and analyze the patterns exhibited by the identity configuration of various fractals.

-In section 2 we provide basic definitions of the sandpile model and notation used throughout the paper, in section 3 we provide the boundary growth on the Sierpinski Gasket, in section 4 we prove that graphs exhibit periodicity under certain symmetries, and in section 5 we discuss the identity of the sandpile group for our fractal graphs.
+The rest of this paper is organized as follows: \ref{sec:prelim} provides basic definitions of the sandpile model and establishes the notation used throughout the paper; \ref{sec:bound-grow} examines boundary growth on the Sierpinski Gasket; \ref{sec:period} proves that chip configurations on various fractal graphs exhibit periodic behavior in the presence of certain symmetries; \ref{sec:group-structure} discuss the properties of the Sandpile group for our fractal graphs; and \ref{sec:identities} examines the Sandpile group's identity configuration.